Background pattern

 Dilution:

 The reconstituted solution should be diluted immediately to the final concentration.
-Any subsequent dilution should be carried out with the same diluent used for the reconstitution of the sterile lyophilized powder.
+Any subsequent dilution should be performed with the same diluent used for the reconstitution of the sterile lyophilized powder.

-When VELETRI is administered chronically, it should be prepared in a suitable drug administration device for the infusion pump.
+When VELETRI is administered chronically, it should be prepared in a suitable drug administration reservoir for the infusion pump.

-Appropriate ambulatory infusion pumps for the administration of VELETRI include:
+The ambulatory pumps suitable for use in the administration of VELETRI include:

 • CADD-Legacy 1